 When to call the doctor: I’ve tried everything and my baby is still constipated

-There are a few instances when it is best to seek medical assistance for your constipated infant.
-If the baby isn’t eating, loses weight, has blood in its stool, or if basic treatments aren’t working then it’s time to call your pediatrician.
+There are a few times when it’s best to seek medical assistance for your constipated infant.
+If the baby isn’t eating, loses weight, has blood in its stool, or if basic treatments aren’t working, then it’s time to call your pediatrician.

-If the constipated infant is younger than 4 months old, call your pediatrician if there hasn’t been a bowel movement within 24 hours of when the infant usually goes.
+If your baby is younger than 4 months old, call your pediatrician if there hasn’t been a bowel movement within 24 hours of when the infant usually goes.
 If constipation persists despite dietary changes or if it’s accompanied by other symptoms like vomiting or rectal bleeding, contact your pediatrician immediately.

 Do NOT give constipated babies laxatives or suppositories without consulting your pediatrician first.
 Do NOT use mineral oil, stimulant laxatives or enemas to treat infant constipation.
 Glycerin suppositories are meant for occasional use only and need to be cleared by a pediatrician first.